bholt/claret-papoc/figures/throughput/caption.md

 \label{fig:throughput}
-Throughput of Retwis application (transactions completed per second) as we scale up the number of shards and number of concurrent clients.
+Throughput of Retwis application (transactions completed per second) on 4 shards as we scale up the number of concurrent clients.